Preventing and Managing Brain Bleed: What You Need to Know

 Stay Informed About Risk Factors

-Understanding your own health conditions can significantly help in managing risks associated with brain bleed.
+Understanding your health conditions can significantly help in managing risks associated with brain bleed.
 Factors to pay attention to include:

 - Hypertension: Monitor your blood pressure regularly.